Selling your art and crafts online has never been easier. Once upon a time, you would have had to build your own website. But not anymore!

 To help sellers grow their businesses and enhance the overall member experience, Etsy advertises items from the platform across the web using Offsite Ads.

 Etsy pays the upfront costs of advertising with these providers.
-If your listing is included and the buyer clicks on it – and if they order from your shop within 30 days of clicking the ad – you will be charged an advertising fee for those orders.
+If your listing is included and the buyer purchases and clicks on it – and if they order from your shop within 30 days of clicking the ad – you will be charged an advertising fee for those orders.

 Top Tips to Sell More on Etsy